FAIR — The Universe in the Lab

 In giant planets, stars, and during stellar explosions and collisions, matter is subject to extreme conditions such as very high temperatures, pressures, and densities.
 FAIR will enable scientists to create such conditions in the laboratory.
 To do so, they will bombard small samples of matter with particles.
 These collisions will, for very short periods of time, create cosmic matter at the tiny impact points.
 The FAIR research is subdivided into the four experiment pillars: NUSTAR, CBM, PANDA, APPA.

 FAIR will generate particle beams of a previously unparalleled intensity and quality.
 The variety of these particles will be unique: Ions of all the natural elements in the periodic table, as well as antiprotons, can be accelerated.
-The key component of FAIR is a ring accelerator with a circumference of 1,100 meters.
-Connected to this is a complex system of storage rings and experimental stations.
+The FAIR facility consists of a superconducting ring accelerator with a circumference of 1,100 meters, storage rings and experiment sites with several kilometers of beam line in total.
 The existing GSI accelerators will serve as the first acceleration stage.

 The FAIR particle accelerator facility in Darmstadt is one of the world’s biggest and most complex construction projects for international cutting-edge research.
 On a site of approximately 20 hectares, unique buildings are being constructed in order to house and operate newly developed high-tech research facilities.
 This multinational and highly complex mega construction project has entailed the development of integrated construction workflow planning that closely coordinates building, civil and construction engineering, accelerator development and construction, and scientific experiments.